Refinitiv/refinitiv-ui/documents/src/pages/elements/color-dialog.md

 ```
 ::

 `ef-color-dialog` allows users to select any color.
 You can set the value as a hex color code (short hex is also supported) or as Red/Green/Blue (0 - 255).
-Users can choose a color directly from a pallete UI or via input boxes in the dialog.
+Users can choose a color directly from a pallete UI or using input boxes in the dialog.

 ## Usage